 Documents needed when performing business-related transaction in Thailand

 If you want to work in Thailand, you need a work permit.
 However, before you can apply or be issued a work permit you must have a non-immigrant visa.
 This is required to apply for a work permit.
 Ideally, it should be acquired prior to your arrival in Thailand.
-Law firms like Siam Legal International can assist you in obtaining it in your home country or in nearby country near Thailand.
-In addition, they can help you convert a tourist visa to non-immigrant visa inside Thailand but it can take up to 1 or 3 months for this conversion process.
+Law firms like Siam Legal International can assist you in obtaining it in your home country or in a nearby country near Thailand.
+In addition, they can help you convert a tourist visa to a non-immigrant visa inside Thailand but it can take up to 1 or 3 months for this conversion process.

 Requirements for getting a non-immigrant visa outside the country:

 Employee provided documents: